The Ingraham Trail Travel Guide

 There are two abandoned gold mines within hiking distance of Hidden Lake.
 The first is on the southeast side of the lake, a short walk in from the shoreline.
 The second is on Thompson Lake, a difficult two-hour hike in from the most northerly bay of Hidden Lake.

 Km 44 – Powder Point Territorial Park

-Powder Point is the main access into the Hidden Lake Territorial Parks wilderness.
-Launch your canoe for a backcountry adventure or just enjoy a picknick at the Day Use Area.
+Powder Point is the main access to the Hidden Lake Territorial Parks wilderness.
+Launch your canoe for a backcountry adventure or just enjoy a picnic at the Day Use Area.
 Check out the interpretive panels on information about this wilderness park.